Bear Grass Kentucky Bourbon

-Braunschweiger moved to San Francisco and we see him as a partner with Amandus Fenkhausen importing and selling wine and liquors located at the northwest corner of Front and Sacramento Streets in 1875 and 1876.
-Their business is named A. Fenkhausen & Co.
-In 1880 and 1881 they change the name to Fenkhausen & Braunschweiger and they have relocated to 414 Front Street.
+Braunschweiger moved to San Francisco and partners with Amandus Fenkhausen importing and selling wine and liquors on the northwest corner of Front and Sacramento Streets in 1875 and 1876.
+Their business was named A. Fenkhausen & Co.
+In 1880 and 1881 they change the name of their concern to Fenkhausen & Braunschweiger snd have relocated to 414 Front Street.
 Edward H. Bumsted was listed as a traveling agent so he would have been selling the Pioneer Bear Whiskey.

 From 1896 to 1904, Braunschweiger & Co. lists Herman Braunschweiger as president, Edward Braunschweiger, secretary, and treasurer and again note that they are importers and liquor merchants.
-They move and are now located at 5 – 7 Drumm with a telephone number Main 1646.
-The 1906 San Francisco earthquake destroyed the company premises but Herman rebuilt and continued the business until retirement in 1913.
+They move and are now located at 5–7 Drumm with a telephone number Main 1646.
+The great 1906 San Francisco earthquake destroyed the company premises but Herman rebuilt and continued the business until retirement in 1913.
 Edward would continue the business.